IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 ## Module Repositories

 One of the key features of Intent Architect is it's Module system.
-Module discovery is done through a Repository configuration which can be configured per Intent Architect solutions.
-This can be particularly useful if you have custom modules which you want share / distribute either with-in your own development team or external parties.
+Module discovery is done through a Repository configuration which can be setup per Intent Architect solutions.
+This can be particularly useful if you have custom modules which you want share / distribute either with-in your own development team or with external parties.

-These repositories can be either :-
+These repositories can be either:

-* Url to a module server, by default solution's are configured to the Intent Architect official module server and you can also host your own.
+* Url to a module server, by default solution's are configured to point to the Intent Architect official module server and you can also host your own.
 * UNC Path, e.g. a local file folder or a mapped drive.

 For more information on configuring Module Repositories, read further [here](xref:application-development.applications-and-solutions.how-to-manage-repositories).

 ## Module Server

-If you have custom modules which you wish to distribute and don't want to go the  UNC Path route, you can host your own Module Server to distribute your modules, this is very analogous to setting up a custom Nuget hosting solution for distributing your own Nuget packages.
+If you have custom modules which you wish to distribute and don't want to go the UNC Path route, you can host your own Module Server to distribute your modules, this is very analogous to setting up a custom NuGet hosting solution for distributing your own NuGet packages.

 For more information on deploying a Module Server, read further [here](xref:tools.module-server).